 My art practice revolves around storytelling.
 Culture, the media, and how we over the years have decided to record and tell our stories; what is worth to be remembered and what remains hidden for those who are willing to try and find out about the other side.
 This makes my work layered, and often research-based.
 I have a soft spot for the underdog, criticism of the protagonist and often an obsession with establishing the gray area.

-I am a self-proclaimed intersectional feminist and like to experiment with various materials, and forms of performative art.
-Often starting from myself but going over into the depths of other women around me.
+I like to experiment with various materials, and forms of performative art.
+Often starting from myself but going over into the depths of others around me.
+Specifically women that inspire me to be a "feminist in progress".

 ““From the start of her studies at WdKA, Madelief stood out for the depth and quality of her research and her strong artistic position.
 Using her experiences from operation in a band and her growing knowledge of both theory and the arts. […] Madelief’s work is always on a unique intersection between the personal and the larger society/history; with a strong reflection on her position as an artist with a unique position in the arts in the wider sense of the term"